Spantree/elasticsearch-talk/README.md

 ### Screencast

 If you're more of a visual and auditory learner, we've got you covered!
-We recorded a [live version](http://bit.ly/strangeloop-elasticsearch) of this talk during our [workshop at the StrangeLoop Conference](https://thestrangeloop.com/sessions/getting-started-with-elasticsearch) in September 2014.
-Some of the artifacts have since been updated for later versions of Elasticsearch.
+We recorded a [live version](http://bit.ly/strangeloop-elasticsearch) of this talk during our [workshop at the StrangeLoop Conference](https://thestrangeloop.com/sessions/getting-started-with-elasticsearch) in September 2014, though most of the artifacts have since been updated for later versions of Elasticsearch.

 ### Authors